raghuram2002/Crud-oprations-/README.md

 * How to use JSON Server as a mock RESTful API for testing and development.
 * Best practices for managing and updating state in React applications.
 * This project is perfect for those who are learning React and want to understand how to build data-driven applications with routing and API integration.

+# Getting Started
+Follow these steps to set up and run the project:

+1. Clone the repository to your local machine.
+2. Navigate to the project directory for the React app
+  - cd my-vue-app
+3. Install the required Node modules for the React app
+  - npm install
+4. Navigate to the fake_server directory
+  - cd fake_server
+5. Install the Node modules for the JSON Server
+  - npm install
+6. Start the JSON Server
+  - npm test
+7. Return to the main app directory (my-vue-app) and run the React application
+  - cd my-vue-app
+  - npm run dev

+Now you can exploer the app in your local server